Quantum mechanics provides the physical basis of teleological evolutions: Time-symmetric explanation of the quantum speedup

 Measuring $\hat{A}$ at the end of the quantum algorithm yields the number of the drawer with the ball selected by the initial measurement, namely the solution of the problem.
 Note that $\hat{B}$ and $\hat{A}$ commute.

 The quantum description of the extended quantum algorithm is:

-Here and in the following we disregard normalization.
+Here and in the following, we disregard normalization.

 We should start from the quantum state in the upper-left corner of Table I diagram and then follow the vertical and horizontal arrows.
-Initially, at time $t_{1}$, both registers, each by itself, are in a quantum superposition of all their basis vectors.
-By measuring $\hat{B}$ (the content of $B$) in this initial state, Bob selects the number of the drawer with the ball at random; say it comes out $01$: see the state of register $B$ under the vertical arrow \footnote{ By the way, Bob would be free to unitarily change at will the sorted out number of the drawer with the ball.
-We omit this operation that would change nothing here. }.
+Initially, at time $t_{1}$ (upper-left corner of the diagram), both registers, each by itself, are in a quantum superposition of all their basis vectors.
+By measuring $\hat{B}$ (the content of $B$) in this initial state, Bob selects the number of the drawer with the ball at random; say it comes out $01$: see the state of register $B$ under the vertical arrow \footnote{By the way, Bob would be free to unitarily change at will the sorted out number of the drawer with the ball.
+We omit this possible operation that would change nothing here.}.

-It is now Alice's turn.
-The unitary part of her problem-solving action---by the unitary transformation $\hat{\mathbf{U}}_{1 ,2}$---produces the solution of the problem, of course, never changing the problem-setting.
+There is then the unitary computation of the solution, by the unitary transformation $\hat{\mathbf{U}}_{1 ,2}$.
+Of course, the latter produces the solution of the problem never changing the problem-setting.

 Note that we will never need to know $\hat{\mathbf{U}}_{1 ,2}$ (i.e. Grover algorithm).
-We will only need to know that, between the outcome of the initial measurement and that of the final measurement, there is a unitary evolution that builds up one-to-one correlation between the two initially unrelated observables $\hat{B}$ and $\hat{A}$.
+We will only need to know what it does.
+Between the outcome of the initial measurement and that of the final measurement, it unitarily builds up one-to-one correlation between the two initially unrelated observables $\hat{B}$ and $\hat{A}$ without ever changing the eigenvalue of the observable selected by the initial measurement.

 At the end of Alice's problem-solving action, at time $t_{2}$, register $A$ contains the solution of the problem, i.e. the number of the drawer with the ball---bottom-right corner of the diagram.

 Eventually, by measuring $\hat{A}$ (the content of register $A$), which is already in one of its eigenstates, Alice acquires the solution with probability $1$---the quantum state in the bottom-right corner of the diagram naturally remains unaltered throughout this measurement.